Personal Health Device Implementation Guide

 In addition to the elements that are always present, the following set of elements may be present.

-related measurement Observation.derivedFrom Observation.hasMember Points to a PHD Observation that is related to this Observation.
-An example would be an activity session measurement that has a miles run measurement member.
-Only present if the measurement references an additional measurement.
+related observations Observation.derivedFrom Observation.hasMember Points to a PHD Observation that is related to this Observation.
+An example would be an activity session that has a miles run measurement member.
+Only present if the observation references another observation.

 additional descriptions Observation.component or Observation.extension Sometimes a measurement is sent containing additional information such as the technique used to obtain the measurement.
 These elements are placed in a component or an extension.

-Observation.identifier This element is used to prevent data duplication during uploads.
+Observation.identifier A unique identifier can be generated and used by a PHG and to prevent data duplication during uploads.

 The Profile: Observation.meta.profile